Xuatlox/push_swap/README.md

 order.
 Because stack b is already in a 'K' shape, the next element to push to a at each iteration is supposed to be near to the top or the bottom of the stack, meaning we can reach it in a few rotations.

+This algorithm stays optimised between 10 and 1000 elements in the starting a stack, meaning its perfectly appropriate to use it in this project.

 # Instructions

 # Ressources